lucasmouilleron/TCTBlog/_posts/2014-07-03-better-stock-photos.md

 ---
 {% include JB/setup %}

-It's been a trendy subject theses past month : killing the bad stock pictures.
+It's been a trendy subject theses past months : killing the bad stock pictures.

 We love this idea as much as we hope corporate overexposed excutives will not be replace only by desaturated beardy tatooey macbooky developers :)